Table of Contents

 See our product selection criteria and guidelines here.

-European power outlets are different from those in the US.
-Since we all rely on our phones to keep us connected, it’s safe to assume you’ll need to charge a device or two while you’re traveling.
-You don’t want to fry your devices, so you’ll want to be sure your adapter is good enough quality to prevent any damage.
-This one is great because it works in over 100 countries.
+European power outlets are different from those in the U.S. Since we all rely on our phones to keep us connected, it’s safe to assume you’ll need to charge a device or two while you’re traveling.
+You don’t want to risk frying your devices, so be sure your adapter is high-quality to prevent any damage.
+This one is great because you can use it for all future travel since it works in over 100 countries!

 Power Adaptor